danielfroz/knowledgebase-rag-demo/README.md

 The project is organized into different components:

-- **Back**: A back-end service responsible for the integration with MongoDB Atlas and Large Language Models (LLMs).
+- **Back**: A back-end service responsible for the AI implementation - meaning that it works with OpenAI, Voyage AI and MongoDB Atlas Database & Vector Search Database.
-- **Front**: A front-end service that manages the UI/X implementation
+- **Front**: A front-end service that manages the UI/X implementation.

 # Installation